 Oxtail Stew Recipe: http://www.jamieoliver.com/recipes/beef-recipes/insanely-good-oxtail-stew

 Ease of prep and cooking: THREE STARS out of five for this Dinner.

 First off, the recipe comes from one of the most adorable Brits out there.
 No, not David Beckham.
 Focus, please.
 I was referring to Jamie Oliver.
 He even converted most of these ingredients and temps to American for those of use still using Standard measuring here in the colonies.
 He deems it “Very EASY” on this difficulty scale, and we called shenanigans on that.
 It was moderate to moderately moderate in difficulty.
-The meat was hard to remove from the bones even though it was falling off, just due to connective tissue and sinew.
-Nature of the tail meat, i suppose.
-The rest wasn’t too bad, but certainly it was delicious.
+The meat was hard to remove from the bones even though it was “falling off”, just due to connective tissue and sinew.
+Nature of the tail meat, amiright?
+The rest wasn’t too bad, if I’m being honest.
 The ingredients (apart from the meat, as i mentioned) were super easy to come by.
 And let’s talk about GIANT leaks… those babies will most likely be attacking Gotham City next week.